sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [High Scalability](http://highscalability.com) : Success stories of various companies on their apps, infra scaling.
 - [Lobsters](https://lobste.rs) : Lobsters is a technology-focused community centered around link aggregation and discussion.
 - [product hunt](https://www.producthunt.com) : Discover your next favorite thing
+- [NTBTS](https://www.getrevue.co/profile/hacksultan) : Not a regular boring tech newsletter, but you get tech updates and free giveaways before they get to the public.
 - [Recode](https://www.recode.net) : Tech news that focuses on the business of Silicon Valley
 - [Reddit.com/r/programming](https://www.reddit.com/r/programming/) : Subreddit with aggregated tech news and articles
 - [Slashdot](https://slashdot.org) : News, Social news (Originally "News for Nerds.
 Stuff that Matters")